csc301-2026-s/spendwise/DEV.md

 docker compose exec backend python manage.py sync_student_codes
 ```

-These commands are idempotent — safe to re-run at any time.
+These commands are important — safe to re-run at any time.

 ---